dell/csm-docs/content/docs/deployment/csminstallationwizard/index.md

 7. Install the Helm chart.

-    On your terminal, run the below command:
+    On your terminal, run this command:

     ```terminal
     helm install container-storage-modules dell/container-storage-modules -f <values.yaml location>